parentingteensandtweens.com

 Believe it or not, sometimes the car can be the best place to chat.
 There usually isn’t direct eye contact and its’ neutral ground for both of you.
 Just don’t do it when you’ve only got a few minutes and then they have to transition into a new situation like on the way to school or driving to a big game.

-You could also take them out to coffee or a one on one dinner where the environment is relaxing.
+You could also take them out to coffee or a one-on-one dinner where the environment is relaxing.
 Don’t jump right on the topic, but see if you can gently guide them there.
 Ask questions that might get them to open up or even mention subtle observations about things going on in their life that could lead them to see things are not quite right.

 Let them do the talking